 While the first season of The Rings of Power was filmed in New Zealand—following in the footsteps of Peter Jackson’s Lord of the Rings and Hobbit movie trilogies—the already confirmed second season of the show will re-locate production to the United Kingdom.
 Post production on season one will last until roughly June 2022, with pre-production on season two starting in early 2022.
 (Read More: Amazon’s Lord of the Rings Series Just Dropped a Surprising Bit of Season 2 News)

 There is!
-All hail San Diego Comic Con for giving us another trailer on July 22.
+An official trailer was released on August 23.
+Before that it was San Diego Comic Con that gave us another trailer on July 22.
 A main teaser trailer was released on July 14.
 This teaser comes after the one released at the Super Bowl on February 13, it gives us a look at a few notable faces and the sweeping vistas of Arda, largely focusing on cryptic shtos of Morfydd Clark in action as Galadriel.
 (See More: The Lord of The Rings: The Rings of Power’s Stunning First Teaser Is Here)

 Empire Magazine released all four cover variations of its forthcoming Lord of the Rings: The Rings of Power issue.
 We also got an image of a Snow-Troll on June 5 from Empire Magazine, as well as our first look at the Harfoots.